Werner-Staeblein/Project-2-modified-resubmit/README.md

 - **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)**- To check responsiveness of page, debug code, and important lighthouse checks for performance, accessibility, best practices, SEO

-- **[Techsini](https://techsini.com/multi-mockup/index.php)** - to generate multi-device image with different screensizes and devices possibly used by user
+- **[Techsini](https://techsini.com/multi-mockup/index.php)** - to generate multi-device image with different screen-sizes and devices possibly used by user

 - **[www.color-hex.com](https://www.color-hex.com)** - to generate the color palette for the site